jasmine8711/Moving-block/readme.md

 1.Counter that counts how many squares you have picked up

 ##Intro of my game.
-In this game ,you need to use your keyboard arrow key to move the blue fish.
+1. In this game ,you need to use your keyboard arrow key to move the blue fish.
-If the blue fish catches the orange fish , you get one point!
+1. If the blue fish catches the orange fish , you get one point!
+And the orange fish will show in another random spot, you can keep playing.
-If you accidently go to the beach, you consider suicide ,the game over!
+1. Be careful of the beach, if you accidently go too fast and touch the beach, you consider suicide ,and game over!